- Browse Cases

 - Browse Methods

-Rutgers University community campaigns for divestment from apartheid South Africa, 1985
+Rutgers University students win divestment from apartheid South Africa, 1985

 South Africa’s system of apartheid became law following the elections in 1948.
 Similar to the Jim Crow laws in the United States, the system of apartheid was a form of legalized racial segregation.
 Consequently, South African apartheid became a very important political issue in the United States; this was especially true once the Jim Crows laws were outlawed.
 Americans of different racial and economic backgrounds opposed South African apartheid.
 Students at American universities were especially outraged with the laws and students at Rutgers University were very active in protesting apartheid.